datastructures-js/binary-search-tree/README.md

 ```

 ### .has(key)
-checks if a value exists by its key.
+checks if a node exists by its key.

 <table>
  <tr>